gooddata/GoodData-CL/cli-distro/examples/hr/README.md

 ## Salary Data Set

-The Salary data set will enhance our project with information about who and when received a payment.
-As described in the `salary.xml` configuration file, this dataset connnects to the `employee.csv` using the `EMPLOYEE_ID` _reference_ field and the date of payment is available in the `DATE` field.
+The Salary data set will enhance our project with information about who received a payment and when.
+As described in the `salary.xml` configuration file, this data set connnects to the `employee.csv` using the `EMPLOYEE_ID` _reference_ field and the date of payment is available in the `DATE` field.

 The complete logical data model can be illustrated by the following diagram: